simonhyll/cargo-commander/README.md

-parallel = true/false, only makes a difference if the command object contains an array, makes all commands run in parallel shell = String, the syntax is simply "program arg arg arg" env = Array, an array of strings in the format "VAR=SOMETHING" args = Array, an array of strings in the format "ARG=Default value"
+parallel = true/false, only makes a difference if the command object contains an array, makes all commands run in parallel shell = String, the syntax is simply "program arg arg arg" env = Array, an array of strings in the format "VAR=SOMETHING" args = Array, an array of strings in the format "ARG=Default value", if no default is given an empty string is used
 ```

 Here are some examples of how you can set up commands.